ThinkEQ/assembly-solutions-ltd/src/pages/product/electrical-control-panels.md

       text: You might be wondering why you should choose ASL over other UK manufacturers, or even why it’s better than outsourcing this work abroad?
 We think we can give you a pretty good answer.
   - type: column
     column:
-      title: Electrical Control Panel Manufacturers UK
-      text: We’ve been manufacturing electrical control panels for over 20 years and in this time, we’ve developed many longstanding client relationships.
-We consistently offer low-costs and a fast turnaround, without ever compromising on the quality of your product.
-To keep up these high standards, all our staff go through annual training with the aim to reduce costs and lead times.
-  - type: column
-    column:
       title: What our customers think